computersarecool/irreceiver/README.md

 **NOTE: Although there is an example of this sketch that is made for the Raspberry PI, it is unlikely to work.
-The Raspberry Pi does [not have a real time operating system](https://www.socallinuxexpo.org/sites/default/files/presentations/Steven_Doran_SCALE_13x.pdf) and in my testing this did not work reliably.
-Not even close.**
+The Raspberry Pi does [not have a real time operating system](https://www.socallinuxexpo.org/sites/default/files/presentations/Steven_Doran_SCALE_13x.pdf) and in my testing this did not work reliably.**

 ## Dependencies
 - This project has no external dependencies but the example code does depend on being run on a Raspberry Pi.